jhbrown94/experimental-elm-spa-skeleton/README.md

 The dispatcher in `Router.elm` selects which page to go to based on both a `Destination` and any conditions you want to impose on the shared `Session`; the version here looks at whether authentication has taken place, but there's nothing that prevents you from doing something else.

+## Refactoring an existing SPA into this style

+It is possible to refactor an existing SPA into this style.
+Add this kind of wrapped page as a single page, and then migrate individual pages into this style and out of your `Main.elm` case statements.

 ## What's missing or broken

 If a Page needs to be able to invoke global operations, it can store a request in the `Session` that `Main.elm` could look at after calling the page's `update`.
-There's no example of that in here (yet), though.
+There's no example of that in here (yet), though. )

 Bug:  If you try to reach an authenticated page without auth, you'll get sent to Login, and thereafter redirected to the page.
 The current router leaves the URL at '/login', though.
 It is on my queue to work this.